Ecuador

 Ecuadorian desserts span mountains, rainforest, and coast, creating a sweet landscape shaped by altitude, climate, and Indigenous culinary roots.
 Passionfruit, naranjilla, guava, and plantains bring brightness and tang to many sweets, while warm spices and panela (unrefined cane sugar) add depth and rustic sweetness.

-Espumilla, a fruit meringue often flavored with guava, floats through markets like edible clouds.
+Espumilla is a whipped guava and egg white confection with a meringue-like texture.
 Dulce de higos, figs simmered in panela syrup, offers warm, syrupy comfort, while the coast brings coconut-rich sweets and banana pastries shaped by Afro-Ecuadorian heritage.